 Leahy is the Chairman of the Senate Judiciary Committee.
 He is the senior-most member of the Appropriations Committee and of the Agriculture Committee.
-Leahy is the Chairman of the Appropriations Subcommittee on State and Foreign Operations.
+Leahy is the Chairman of the Appropriations Subcommittee on State Department, Foreign Operations and Related Programs.
 He ranks first in seniority in the Senate and is the President Pro Tempore.

 Active on human rights issues, Leahy is the leading U.S. officeholder in the international campaign against the production, export and use of anti-personnel landmines.
-In 1992 Leahy wrote the first law by any government to ban the export of these weapons.
+In 1992, Leahy wrote the first law by any government to ban the export of these weapons.
 He led efforts in Congress to aid mine victims by creating a special fund in the foreign aid budget, and the Leahy War Victims Fund now provides up to $14 million of relief to these victims each year.
 He was instrumental in establishing programs to support humanitarian demining and played a key role in pushing for an international treaty banning anti-personnel mines.
 He also wrote and enacted civilian war victims relief programs in Afghanistan and Iraq.